HandsOnDataViz/book/docs/HandsOnDataViz-modified-ch2-3-4.md

 While Datawrapper is fabulous, it cannot fulfill all of your data visualization needs.
-You’ll still need a spreadsheet tool, such as Google Sheets, to [organize and analyze your data as described in chapter 2](spreadsheet.html), [record your detailed source notes and save raw data files as described in chapter 3](find.html), and [clean up your data as described in chapter 4](clean.html).
+You’ll still need a spreadsheet tool, such as Google Sheets, to [organize and analyze your data as described in Chapter 3](spreadsheet.html), [record your detailed source notes and save raw data files as described in Chapter 4](find.html), and [clean up your data as described in Chapter 5](clean.html).
 While Datawrapper can transpose data (swap the rows and columns), it cannot create pivot tables or lookup and merge data from different columns, which Google Sheets and other spreadsheet tools can do.
 The main reason we start this